mizael-anthony/mizael-anthony/README.md

 With over <strong>10,000 hours</strong> of practice across software development and competitive chess,
 I bring a unique mindset to problem-solving: <strong>analytical, rigorous, and strategic</strong>.

-💻 As a developer, I specialize in building scalable web applications and clean APIs using
+💻 As a developer, I specialize in building scalable applications and APIs using
-<strong>Python (Django/FastAPI)</strong> and <strong>Ruby on Rails</strong>.
-I love designing robust backend architectures, optimizing performance,
+<strong>Python, React, Ruby on Rails</strong>.
+I love designing robust architectures
-and automating deployments with modern DevOps tools.

 ♟️ As a chess coach and player, I apply the same principles of clarity and precision
 to teaching, competition, and game analysis.